-This is a good, solid, double chocolate biscotti recipe which may or may not replace my old favorite chocolate biscotti recipe .
-It has more flour and less butter so it’s a bit less rich and crumblier, but harder, crunchier and sturdier so it stands up really well to hot drinks.
+This is a good double chocolate biscotti recipe which may or may not replace my old favorite chocolate biscotti recipe .
+It has more flour and less butter so it’s a bit less rich.
+It’s also less crumblier, but harder, crunchier and sturdier so it stands up really well to hot drinks.

 Chocolate Macadamia Nut Biscotti

 - 2 1/2 cups all-purpose flour (340 grams)

 - 1 1/3 cups sugar (265 grams)